 - Update Samsung TV Software: Ensure your Samsung TV’s firmware is up to date (

 Settings > Support > Software Update).
-Outdated software can sometimes cause compatibility issues. - Consider Alternatives: If all else fails, remember the Samsung SmartThings app as a reliable backup (assuming you can get it initially paired), or consider a basic USB keyboard for basic TV navigation.
+Outdated software can sometimes cause compatibility issues. - Consider Alternatives: If all else fails, the Samsung SmartThings app as a reliable backup (assuming you can get it initially paired), or consider a basic USB keyboard for basic TV navigation.

 Top Universal Remote Control for Samsung TV Models and Brands